BL.INK offers different user roles to best fit the needs of your organization.

 There are six different types of roles for BL.INK users.
 Each type has a different function and purpose.
 Account owners and administrators may grant administrative access to other users.
 This article will walk through the differences in each role and how to manage roles for BL.INK account users.

-An account owner is by default the first user on an account.
+An account owner, by default, is the first user on an account.
 When creating a BL.INK account, the user that created the account is automatically set to the account owner.

-No Access is most useful for multi-domain set-ups.
+No Access is most useful for accounts with multi-domain set-ups.
 By selecting the option for No Access, BL.INK will preserve the user’s account and any links that have been created, but it would prevent the user from being able to access the links or create new links under the domain(s).

 By default, the account owner is an account administrator.
 Account administrators have master access to all features, including creating links, viewing and editing links created by other account users, and the ability to view click analytics for links created by any of the users on an account.

 Account administrators can also add new users or edit existing users in the BL.INK account.
-An account administrator has access to be able to do everything on an account that an owner can do with the exception of managing billing and purchasing or adding domains to the account.
+An account administrator has access to be able to do everything on an account that an owner can do with the exception of managing billing information and purchasing or adding domains to the account.

 A reporting administrator essentially has read-only access to all links on an account under their assigned domain(s).
 In addition to being able to create their own links, reporting administrators can view other user’s links and click data.
 They do not have access to edit other user’s links.